intel-iot-devkit/smart-video-workshop/advanced-video-analytics/multiple_models.md

 <br>

 ## Part 2.
-Face demo running on Myriad-2, CPU and GPU
+Use multiple models on different hardware

 #### 1. Let's look at the face detection sample from the OpenVINO tookit package